balakethelock/SuperWoW/README.md

 Entertainment, Inc. This mod is not affiliated with or endorsed by Blizzard Entertainment in any way.

+This mod is not associated with or designed for any private server or unauthorized service.

-This mod is created and distributed under the principles of fair use, including commentary, criticism, and transformative use for personal enjoyment and educational purposes.
+This mod is created and distributed under the principles of fair use as defined in 17 U.S.C. § 107, including commentary, criticism, and transformative use for personal enjoyment and educational purposes.

 This mod is provided "as is," without warranty of any kind.